rtfisher/snid_docker/README.md

    127.0.0.1 being added to access control list
    ```

-## Installation and Running
+## Quick Start

-**Quick Start**: All the following commands are automated in the bash script `run_snid.sh`.
+All of the necessary commands to build and run the Docker container are automated in the bash script `run_snid.sh`.
 Simply run:
 ```bash
 ./run_snid.sh
 ```

+## Manual Container Building and Launching

-If you prefer to run the commands manually, follow these steps:
+If you prefer to build and launch the container by hand, follow these steps:

 1. Allow Docker to Connect to XQuartz:
    ```bash